Liria Palace: Art collection

-Exhibitions

-To see the art collection in situ, it was previously necessary to make an application, a process which involved being placed on a waiting list.
-2019 saw the introduction of a speedier, on-line booking process for visits to the palace.

 Works on loan

 Some works were put on exhibition at the Cibeles Palace in Madrid in 2012.

 From September 2015 to January 2016 there was an exhibition of works belonging to the House of Alba, including items from the Liria Palace, in the Meadows Museum, Dallas.
 Another exhibition, titled Treasures from the House of Alba: 500 Years of Art and Collecting and containing over 130 items, was held at the Frist Center for the Visual Arts in Nashville, TN from February 5 to May 1, 2016.

 Archive

 The library of the Palace contains an extensive archive with royal, nobiliary and colonial documents.
 Around 4,000 of these documents were lost during the fires that affected the Palace in 1833 and in 1936.
 Among the documents housed at the Palace are more than 9,000 books (including one first-edition copy of Don Quixote) and manuscripts (including the Alba Bible, Papal bulls from the Vatican, the last will of King Philip II of Spain and letters by Christopher Columbus, Titian and Rousseau).